Spring Safety Statement: Stay Clear of Creeks, Ponds & Lakes

 GRCA Administrative Office, Port Hope

-With spring weather arriving early this year, unsafe ice conditions and slippery stream banks already exist.
+With the arrival of spring weather, unsafe ice conditions and slippery stream banks already exist.
 Mild air temperatures and high flows from spring rains will continue to weaken any remaining ice cover.
 These hazardous conditions can cause life-threatening injury if a person falls into the extremely cold water.

 Flood Potential: Low